Senate confirms Biden 1st Cabinet pick as Democrats control

 That’s a tall order for a Senate under normal circumstances, but even more so now in the post-Trump era, with Republicans badly split between their loyalties to the defeated president and wealthy donors who are distancing themselves from Republicans who back Trump.

-Speaker Nancy Pelosi is expected to soon transmit to the Senate the House-passed article of impeachment against Trump, charged with incitement of insurrection, a step that will launch the Senate impeachment trial.
+Speaker Nancy Pelosi, D-Calif., is expected to soon transmit to the Senate the House-passed article of impeachment against Trump, charged with incitement of insurrection, a step that will launch the Senate impeachment trial.

 Meantime, the power-sharing talks between Schumer and McConnell have hit a stalemate.

-Note: This story has been updated to correct that Sen. Tom Cotton represents Arkansas, not Oklahoma.